 We recommend just buying a phone from Boost Mobile directly if you can because it makes the whole process easier.
-But if you love your phone and can’t imagine leaving it, you can check if it’s on Boost’s list of compatible devices.
+But if you love your phone and can’t imagine leaving it, you can check if it’s actually compatible with Boost service.

 How good is Boost Mobile’s performance?

-Boost Mobile used Sprint’s network, which means it doesn’t have the best service.
+Boost Mobile uses Sprint’s network, which means it doesn’t have the best service.

 Any phone on Boost Mobile’s service gets about the same service as any phone on Sprint’s service.
 That sounds good until you remember Sprint’s service is not the best.
 Most studies rank it fourth out of the four major wireless companies.1,2

 You’ll probably notice those big coverage gaps in places like Idaho and New Mexico.
-That said, if you live in an area that happens to have good Sprint coverage, then you probably won’t have any issues keeping your phone at full bars.
-Check your location with Boost Mobile’s coverage tool to see if your area gets good service.
+That said, if you live in an area that does have Sprint coverage, then you probably won’t have any issues keeping your phone at full bars.

 Boost Mobile customer service